-Request forms can be downloaded from the school website or collected from the school office.
-When completed, the request form should be handed in at, or sent to, the office at least two weeks prior to the requested dates.
+Request forms can be found and submitted via the Toddle Parent app (primary) or downloaded from the school website (secondary).
+The form should be submitted at least two weeks prior to the requested dates.

-Request for leave of Absence Primary Request for Leave of Absence Secondary
+Request for Leave of Absence Secondary

-Punctuality and Presence
+Punctuality and Presence at Secondary

-Being on time and ready for class is essential for good learning.
-Students need to be in school 5 minutes prior to the start of the school day.
 Anyone arriving after the start of the school day is considered to be late.
 An initial warning will be given, with frequent lates, parents will be informed and there will be consequences for the student.
 Should the situation not improve, parents and student will be invited to a meeting with the mentor and a member of the leadership team to discuss the matter.

 Following this, if the situation still does not improve, the school is legally obliged to inform the Leerplicht Ambtenaar who can take legal action which normally results in a fine for parents.